PROJECT: CROSSING BORDERS: ARTISTS FROM THE MIDDLE EAST & THE AMERICAS

-Through this traveling exhibit to three US cities, five artists from Syria, Israel, Iran, Cuba and Haiti share their art and personal stories about their cultural heritage experience intertwined with their American experience, and the impact of immigration and the new American culture on their lives and art making.
-At each exhibit opening, the local Middle Eastern and Latino and other community members will experience “A Taste of the Middle East” presented by Middle East Supper Club Women immigrants.
-During openings, we will engage the unusual suspects from the attendants in a facilitated dialogue focusing on building cultural understanding, dispelling stereotypes and fostering awareness of immigrants from the Middle East, Latin America and beyond with their history in the U.S. This will be shared through videos, photos and text as it contributes to the American fabric.
+Immigrant artists from Turkey, Syria, Israel, Lebanon, Colombia, Cuba, Haiti, Venezuela, Russia, France, and the UK share their art and personal stories about their cultural heritage intertwined with their American experience, and the impact of immigration and the new American culture on their lives and art making.
+The project entitled “Crossing Borders: Artists from the Middle East & the Americas” an art exhibition with cultural events from South Florida’s rich multicultural community.
+At the exhibit opening, attendants will experience “A Taste of the Middle East, and Latin America,” and engage the attendants in a facilitated dialogue focusing on building cultural understanding, dispelling stereotypes, and fostering awareness of immigrants from the Middle East, the Americas and beyond with stories of their history in the U.S. This will be shared through videos, photos, and text as it contributes to the American fabric.

 SUPPORT THE ARTS PROJECT BY SPONSORING ONE OF THE EXHIBITIONS

 This project has won the best in visual art from Florida Division of Cultural Affairs “Individual Specific Cultural Project Award” (2021/22), and partially sponsored by National Endowment for the Arts, Broward County Cultural Division, and individuals like you.
 We need your support to do three exhibitions in three Florida cities.
 Here’s how you can help with three tiers of sponsorship, Corporate, Small Business and Individual Sponsorship:

 Collector $500 – Logo or individual’s name on exhibit flyer, website, social media and PR release.

 Muse $250 – Logo or individual’s name on exhibit flyer, website, and social media.